smartcontractkit/documentation/docs/Oracle Jobs/migration-v1-v2.md

 permalink: "docs/jobs/migration-v1-v2/"
 ---

-Chainlink nodes support two versions of jobs:

-- v1 jobs in JSON format
-- v2 jobs in TOML format
+Chainlink nodes with version 1.0.0 and later support v2 jobs in TOML format.
+Support for v1 jobs in JSON format is removed.

 ## Comparison between v1 and v2 jobs